 Fireworks

-Garfield County enacts fireworks prohibition
+Garfield County fireworks prohibition

 Fireworks cautions and restrictions across Garfield County